opensearch-project/documentation-website/_security/access-control/api.md

 # API

-The security plugin REST API lets you programmatically create and manage users, roles, role mappings, action groups, and tenants.
+The Security plugin REST API lets you programmatically create and manage users, roles, role mappings, action groups, and tenants.

 ---